stranger25/tasker/readme.md

+README

-Service Description
+Service Description:

-This service is designed to receive requests, generate tasks from them, and send them to be executed by a third party.
+The service is designed to receive requests, generate tasks from them, and send them to be executed by a third party.
+It implements two methods: POST /task and GET /task/taskid.
 The standard Golang net/http library was used for implementation.
-The service runs on port 9090 and implements two methods:
+The service runs on port 9090.

-    POST /task - for receiving and processing tasks.
-    GET /task/taskid - for returning the task execution status.

-Add support Redis and Postgress.

-Add config
-  Before run service you need check config/config.yaml file, and make sure all parameters are filled in correctly
+Support for Redis and Postgres was added.
+Before running the service, please ensure that all parameters are filled in correctly in the config/config.yaml file.

+The config file contains the following parameters:

-postgres:
+- postgres:
-  dsn: "postgres://postgres:postgres@localhost:5432/postgres?sslmode=disable"
+    - dsn: "<database_connection_string>"
-redis:
+- redis:
-  addr: localhost:6379
+    - addr: "<redis_server_address>'
-  password: ''
+    - password: '<redis_password>'
-  db: 0
+    - db: <redis_db_index>
-server:
+- server:
-  port: "9090"
+    - port: "<port_number>"
-  storage: "postgres"
+    - storage: "<postgres/redis/memory>"

- storage - is nidicate where tasks will be saved
+The `storage` parameter indicates where tasks will be saved:

-"postgres" - in Postgress Database
-"redis" - in Redis Database
-"memory" - in map (key\value datastruct golang)

-If selected "postgres" you need create table :
+- If `postgres` is selected, a table named `tasks` should be created with the following schema:

+    ```
     CREATE TABLE tasks (
         id varchar(255) PRIMARY KEY,
         method varchar(255),